salmenus/memo-board/README.md

 npm start
 ```

-The open the following URL in your browser:
+Then open this URL in the browser to start the app:
 <http://localhost:3000>

 #### Run Unit Tests